Linuxfabrik/kickstart/README.md

 If you need to configure a static IP address to be used while installation, you can do so by pressing TAB on the first screen and add the following to the existing line `inst.ks=https://raw.githubusercontent.com/Linuxfabrik/kickstart/main/$FILENAME ip=[IPADDRESS]::GATEWAY:NETMASK:::none nameserver=NAMESERVER`

-(The ip address field is an array, so brackets are mendatory.
-You could use multiple ip addresses here).
+Note that the ip address field is an array, so the brackets are mandatory, and you could list multiple ip addresses there.

 ## Known Limitations